-If bookkeeping for your business has fallen by the wayside, there’s never a better time to catch up on it than right now – especially if it’s tax season.
+If bookkeeping for your business has fallen by the wayside, there’s never a better time to catch up on your bookkeeping than right now – especially if it’s tax season.
 If your records aren’t in order, you risk running up against errors or other common audit triggers for the IRS.
 When you actually undergo the auditing process, your lack of proper bookkeeping could open your finances up to further scrutiny, penalties, and fees.

 Don’t worry – we’re not trying to frighten you.
 The chances of actually getting audited by the IRS are actually fairly low, but that won’t be much consolation should it happen to you.
 So, why risk it?

 If the IRS isn’t your concern, making sure your business is running efficiently should be.
 Having good financial records in place can help you assess and adapt your business strategy to capture more income.
 Think it’s too late to catch up on your bookkeeping?
 It’s not, and it may only take a day of your dedication to get everything sorted out.

 Gather receipts & invoices